csirikak/Dinsow-Motor-Control/README.md

 To wire the board and Arduino look for the UART-L cable (The one next to the buzzer) and connect the GND and RX pins to the corresponding pins on the Arduino (GND, 6 and 11).
 Sometimes the color of the wiring is incorrect so please use a multimeter to verify (I fried an Arduino this way).

-The Arduino sketch has been configured for one mainboard, uncomment the comments @ ln 425-426 to use two boards.
-Modification will be necessary if you want more.
+The Arduino sketch has been configured for one mainboard, uncomment the comments @ ln 431-432 to use two boards.
+Modification will be necessary if you want more than two.

+Wheel ID 1,2 are for board 1
+Wheel ID 3,4 are for board 2

 # Instructions for control:
 ```